Once you’ve decided which tour suits you, you’ll want to pick a date and book in advance.

 Book your Inca Trail tours as far in advance as possible!!!
 The Peru government has strictly limited the number of hikers allowed on the Inca Trail expeditions “permits is issued to about 200 trekkers per day plus 300 Andean porters”.

 Although it is only one of a multitude of paths through the Andes, the fabulous treasure of Machu Picchu at the end of its 43 km path makes the INCA TRAIL one of the most famous treks in the world.
 Most people visit the site on a day trip by train from Cusco, Ollantaytambo, or Urubamba or spend the night in Machu Picchu Pueblo.
-But if you are reasonably fit and can spare four days for the experience, arriving on the Inca Trail.
+But if you are reasonably fit and can spare four days for the experience, arrive on the Inca Trail.
 Or one of the alternative routes – offers the most atmospheric and satisfying option.

-On your trip, besides visiting Machu Picchu, you can also appreciate the ruins of Llacta Pata, the archaeological site of Runkuraqay, Sayacmarca, Phuyupatamarca and Wiñaywayna.
+On your trip, besides visiting Machu Picchu, you can also appreciate the ruins of Llacta Pata, the archaeological site of Runkuraqay, Sayacmarca, Phuyupatamarca, and Wiñaywayna.

 The usual starting point of the Inca Trail is a small station in the town and bridge of Corihuayrachina, at Km.
 82, where the trail stops.
 Once past the bridge, the main path leads to the left through a small eucalyptus forest.
-We reach the top of Patallacta for incredible views of the Inca ruins of Llactapata, well worth a visit for lovers of archeology – before crossing and then following the Cusichaca River upstream.
+We reach the top of Patallacta for incredible views of the Inca ruins of Llactapata, well worth a visit for lovers of archeology – before crossing and following the Cusichaca River upstream.

-It’s a good two hours of a steep climb to Huayllabamba, the only inhabited town on the route, before embarking on the most challenging climb of the entire trail, near Warmiwañusqa which translates to the ominous-sounding Dead Woman’s Pass.
+It’s a good two hours of a steep climb to Huayllabamba, the only inhabited town on the route, before embarking on the most challenging climb of the entire trail, near Warmiwañusqa translates to the ominous-sounding Dead Woman’s Pass.
 This section of the valley is rich in Inca terraces, from which an ancient stone building occasionally rises.

 Many groups spend their first night at the Huayllabamba camp.
 Still, others who want to gain distance and time for the second day generally use one of three commonly used camps at Llulluchayoc, also known as Tres Piedras Blanca’s, where the trail crosses the Huayruro river. ; another site a little higher, just below Llulluchapampa; or, a little higher again, on the pampas where there is much more room to camp, an excellent place to see rabbit-like vizcachas playing among the rocks.
 These camps are on the way to the first and highest pass, but only the top one is in sight.